 #1 The Deadly animals (aren’t as bad as you think)

-One of the most common comments I get, “everything in Australia wants to kill you”.
+One of the most common comments I get is, “everything in Australia wants to kill you.”

-Now I’m not going to lie and say venomous snakes and poisonous fish aren’t in Australia because that would be a lie.
+Now I won’t lie and say venomous snakes and poisonous fish aren’t in Australia because that would be a lie.

 The Eastern Brown Snake (2nd deadliest snake in the world) and the Funnel Web Spider (8th deadliest spider in the world) aren’t uncommon, but I’ve only seen a handful of each during 23 years of living in Australia.

-To be fair, Australia is home to the Inland Taipan as well, the deadliest snake in the world, but humans rarely come into contact with this species.
+To be fair, Australia is also home to the Inland Taipan, the deadliest snake in the world, but humans rarely come into contact with this species.

-There are crocodiles, jellyfish, sharks, and plenty more snakes and spiders out there that can turn your beautiful day exploring Australia into a rush to the hospital.
+Crocodiles, jellyfish, sharks, and plenty more snakes and spiders can turn your beautiful day exploring Australia into a rush to the hospital.

-It might be that I grew up to always check my shoes for something that might bite me or check my hand placement before picking something up, but I don’t think Australia is that deadly.
+It might be that I grew up always checking my shoes for something that might bite me or checking my hand placement before picking something up, but I don’t think Australia is that deadly.